Portaferry Lifeboat - History

 On 19th December that year a daring rescue was carried out at night in winds which increased from Gale 8 to Storm Force 10.

-The casualty was a yacht, aground at Jane's Rock, Strangford Lough.
-One of the crew was rescued and a search for the second crew member was carried out amongst the pladdies in appalling weather condition.
+The casualty was the yacht Frieda, aground at Jane's Rock, Strangford Lough.
+One of the crew was rescued and a search for the second crew member was carried out amongst the pladdies in appalling weather conditions.

-For their bravery that night, Chief Helmsman, Desmond Rodgers, was awarded the RNLI's Bronze Medal and his crew members, Billy Ellison and Frank Rogers, the RNLI's 'Thanks on Vellum'.
+For their bravery that night, Chief Helmsman, Desmond Rodgers, was awarded the RNLI's Bronze Medal and his crew members, Billy Ellison and Francis Rogers, the RNLI's 'Thanks on Vellum'.

 1982 - Portaferry's D class lifeboat in action on Strangford Lough